mirage/mirage-www/tmpl/wiki/error-handling.md

   val get : url -> [`Ok of data | `Network_error of exn] io
 ```

+[ There is no agreement yet on whether to have multiple error cases and match using OCaml's `#group` system, to have a single error variant (as shown above), or to use exceptions for these cases too.
+ThomasL: I don't have a strong opinion here, except that I think callers who don't care must be able to propagate errors easily. ]

 This means, we would:

-1. Convert all modules to raise exceptions rather than return error codes.
+1. Convert all modules to raise exceptions rather than return error codes in cases such as `Unknown` and `Unimplemented`.
 2. Remove all `error` types from `V1.mli`.
 3. List the (few) cases that need special handling as additional variants next to `Ok` (as we do now for `Eof`, for example).
 If there are no other cases, remove the `Ok` wrapper too.
 4. Remove the `Error` cases from return types.